3D Lemmings: 3D Lemmings Winterland

 An additional level pack/playable demo named 3D Lemmings Winterland was released for 3D Lemmings on the PC, which included six new levels featuring a winter theme.
 The gameplay was identical to the standard game.

+Development

+The game was originally conceived as a 3D puzzle video game titled Cubewalker, in development by a team named Lunatic Software for the Amiga platform.
+The developers found the Amiga wasn't powerful enough to handle the game concept, so they switched development to the PC.
+After seeing the game, Psygnosis agreed to start full development.
+Following the recruitment of additional personnel, the studio underwent a name change, leading to the formation of Clockwork Games.
+In addition to the PC release, Sega Saturn and PlayStation versions were developed and released as well.

 Reception

 The four reviewers of Electronic Gaming Monthly scored the PlayStation version an 8 out of 10, citing the "outstanding" 3D graphics and innovative, complex gameplay.
 Mark Lefebvre commented that "Multiple camera angles, a Training Mode for new players and an incredible interface to a very complex game are just a few reasons Lemmings 3D is a winner".
 GamePro panned the game, contending that the 3D view is confusing, and exacerbated by poor controls and excessive menus to navigate through.

 Rob Allsetter of Sega Saturn Magazine commented that the 3D concept made the gameplay cumbersome and difficult to master: "Once you've familiarised yourself with the method it's a lot less hassle, but there are still those moments when, with only a split second left, you find yourself changing a camera angle to actually see what's going on rather than choosing lemming roles to save them."
 He also complained that the puzzles are highly frustrating, but acknowledged, "For the more even tempered among you with craniums the size of the superdome this might just fit the bill".

 PC Gamer US named 3D Lemmings the "Best Puzzle Game" of 1995.
 The editors wrote, "If you love puzzle games, 3D Lemmings should be in your collection."